joshbegley/nyt-latest/README.md

 `The victim had protested against the widening role of the military, which activists say is reminiscent of the country’s decades-long dictatorship.`\
 https://www.nytimes.com/2026/04/28/world/asia/indonesia-andrei-acid-trial.html

-**Carl Wilson Has Won High-Profile City Council Race, Mamdani Says**\
+**Mamdani’s Candidate Concedes in High-Profile Council Race in Manhattan**\
 `The City Council special election pitting Lindsey Boylan, backed by Mayor Zohran Mamdani, against Carl Wilson, a community activist, was not officially called.
-But the mayor said Mr. Wilson had won.`\
+But Ms. Boylan conceded.`\
 https://www.nytimes.com/2026/04/28/nyregion/nyc-city-council-election.html

 **Oakland’s Airport Can Use ‘San Francisco’ in Its Name Under Settlement**\